johanmontorfano/glouglou-docs/src/pages/docs/installation.md

 <hr>
 <br>

-To install GlouGlou, <a href="">download the executable from GitHub</a> (available for Windows and Linux).
+To install GlouGlou, <a href="https://github.com/franndjoo/glouglou/">download the executable from GitHub</a> (available for Windows and Linux).
 You'll just need to put it on the directory of your choice.

 Choose the directory you'll use carefully as GlouGlou creates/needs a bunch of file it generates to work properly.